Bug #2375

 It seems we are going to need another approach, or tolerate the delay before a cf-agent run.

-Updated by François ARMAND almost 12 years ago
+Updated by François ARMAND over 12 years ago

 Well, the JVM respects umask, and jetty (and Rudder) only call JVM methods to create files, so that seems highly improbable.